 The rise in popularity of so-called hijabi fashion bloggers and make-up tutorials aimed at women who wear the hijab is also a heavily debated subject.
 They generate millions of views and shares but some women cite increasing pressure to appear fashionable as a reason to stop covering their heads.

 They feel something sacred is being undermined by commercialism.
-Khadija Ahmed is the editor of a new online magazine called Another Lenz, but wrote a personal story of how she wore the hijab for two years, then took the decision to stop wearing it.
+Khadija Ahmed is the editor of a new online magazine called Another Lenz but wrote a personal story of how she wore the hijab for two years, then decided to stop wearing it.
 She told BBC Trending she felt pressured by the images she saw in advertising and on social media.

 Originally published on www.bbc.com